zerotier/docs/docs/roots.md

 reliable network connections but otherwise require very little RAM, storage, or CPU.
 A root could be a small VM, VPS, or cloud instance, or a small device like a [Raspberry Pi](https://www.raspberrypi.org/).
-If you provision your roots as VMs, take care that they do not all reside on the same physical hardware.
+If you provision your moons as VMs, take care that they do not all reside on the same physical hardware.
 This would defeat the purpose of having two.

+## Creating a Moon Configuration

 The next step is to create a world definition using `zerotier-idtool`.
-You will need the `identity.public` files from each of your root servers.
+You will need the `identity.public` files from each of your moon servers.
 Pick one root (doesn't matter which) and run `zerotier-idtool initmoon <identity.public of one root> >>moon.json`.
 The `zerotier-idtool`command will output a JSON version of your world